zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

   - Convert coded fields into human-readable labels
   - Handle missing values and data type inconsistencies
   - Ensure relational consistency across tables
-- The cleaned data is written back to PostgreSQL in a separate schema
+- The cleaned data is written to PostgreSQL in a separate schema

 ### 3. **Model** (Using dbt)
 - **dbt** is used to: